“I regard myself as a woman who has seen much of life.”

 Sam and Belle found the bandit life very lucrative.
 She would use her money liberally to bribe the freedom of any gang members who were captured.
 Failing this, she would tempt the lawmen with her womanly charms, almost always achieving her ends – the release of compatriots.

 The nearest settlement to the Starr gang’s operation was Fort Smith, Arkansas.
 The local Magistrate was the famed Judge Isaac Parker – the hanging Judge.
 Parker became determined to put Belle Starr behind bars.
 Several times his Deputies had brought Belle in to face various charges like rustling or bootlegging.
 Yet, each time she was set free due to lack of evidence.
-In the fall of 1882, however, Parker got lucky when Belle was caught red handed as she attempted to steal a neighbor’s horse.
+However, in the fall of 1882, Parker got lucky when Belle was caught red-handed as she attempted to steal a neighbor’s horse.
 After a trial, he sentenced Belle to two consecutive six-month prison terms and Sam to one year in the Federal Prison in Detroit.
 After serving their time, Belle and Sam returned to Younger’s Bend.

 However, their time behind bars did nothing to change their lawless ways.
 Upon release, they immediately returned to a life of rustling and bootlegging.
-In 1886 Belle and Sam were again arrested by United States marshals, who brought them to Fort Smith on charges of robbery and horse-stealing.
+In 1886 Belle and Sam were again arrested by United States marshals, who brought them to Fort Smith on charges of robbery and horse stealing.
 The Starrs were arraigned the following day before Judge Parker, but the hanging judge was forced to dismiss the charges for lack of evidence.

 By this time, Belle had become a celebrity.
 Richard Fox’s Police Gazette had turned her into a western folk hero, “a female Robin Hood and a Jesse James.”
 She was dubbed the “Bandit Queen.”
 After she left prison, Belle briefly worked in a Wild West show playing the part of an outlaw bandit who held up a stagecoach.

 But Belle did not remain alone for long.
-In 1889 Belle entered into her third marriage, with a much younger bandit by the name of Jim July.
+In 1889 Belle entered into her third marriage with a much younger bandit by the name of Jim July.
 This marriage, however, would be the death of her.
 The relationship was particularly stormy.
 After one fierce quarrel, July was reported to have offered an accomplice $200 to kill his wife.
 When the offer was rejected, July screamed,” Hell – I’ll kill the old hag myself and spend the money for whiskey!”
 A few days later On February 3, 1889, Belle Starr was shot to death from an ambush on a lonely country road.
 She was 41 years of age.

-An investigation was made into her death and several suspects were questioned including a neighbor she had quarreled with named Watson, her husband July, her son Ed, and even her daughter Pearl.
+An investigation was made into her death and several suspects were questioned, including a neighbor she had quarreled with named Watson, her husband July, her son Ed, and even her daughter Pearl.
 Apparently, Belle had caught July fooling around with a young Cherokee girl, which had led to much discord in the marriage.
-Belle was estranged from her son Ed and rumors speculated she may have had an incestuous relationship with him and that she routinely beat him with a bullwhip.
+Belle was estranged from her son Ed and rumors speculated she may have had an incestuous relationship with him and routinely beat him with a bullwhip.
 Even Pearl might have killed her mother because Belle had interfered with Pearl’s marriage to the father of her child.

 Shed not for her the bitter tear